-- With sponsor approval, it may be possible to unblind a subject when knowing the treatment assignment will directly impact the subject's next line of treatment. - 5.5 Documented correspondence with the PI and study sponsor's approval to unblind must be obtained prior to unblinding.
+- 5.4 With sponsor approval, it may be possible to unblind a participant when knowing the treatment assignment would directly impact the participant's next line of treatment. - 5.5 Documented correspondence with the PI and study sponsor's approval to unblind must be obtained prior to unblinding.